Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 v.MustSet("Hello, object!").At([]string{"obj", "message"})
 ```

-This feature make it easy to pass parameter from outer sources or configurations.
+This feature makes it easy to pass parameters from outer sources or configurations.

 ---

 ## Append Values to JSON Array

-Method `Append` and `Insert` are designed for array type JSON.
-While `Append` should works with `InTheBeginning` and `InTheEnd`, while `Insert` method `After` and `Before`.
+Methods `Append` and `Insert` are designed for array type JSON. `Append` should work with `InTheBeginning` and `InTheEnd`, while `Insert` method works with `After` and `Before`.

-They work with semantics below:
+They work with the semantics below:

-- Append some value in the beginning of ...
+- Append some value at the beginning of ...
 - Append some value to the end of ...
 - Insert some value after ...
 - Insert some value before ...

 Please be advised of the parameter sequence.

-Like `Set` methods, there are also `MustAppend` and `MustInsert` methods by same reason.
+Like `Set` methods, there are also `MustAppend` and `MustInsert` methods for the same reason.

-Prototypes of these methods as below:
+Prototypes of these methods are as below:

 ```go
 func (v *V) Append(child any) Appender